 Calculate Field tool

-You can use the Calculate Field tool to update existing fields or newly created fields for a feature class, feature layer, or raster catalog.
+The Calculate Field tool can be used to update existing fields or newly created fields for a feature class, feature layer, or raster catalog.
 You can calculate numbers, text, or date values into a field.
 Using code blocks, you can write scripts to perform advanced calculations.

 Add Join tool